salesforce/mt-dynamo/README.md

 Allows for storing all tenant data in a set of shared tables, dividing tenants by prefixing the table's `HASH` key field with the tenant identifier.  [bySharedTable](docs/bySharedTable) shows an example of how data looks in its persisted state.

 To use, pass your `AmazonDynamoDB` and `MtAmazonDynamoDbContextProvider` to the builder.
 At runtime, the implementation will prefix the `HASH` key with the tenant identifier.
 It will store table definitions in DynamoDB itself in a table called `_TABLE_METADATA`.
-Data will be stored in tables starting with the name `mt_sharedtablestatic_`.
+Data will be stored in tables starting with the name `mt_shared_table_static_`.

 ```java
 SharedTableBuilder.builder()